Challenges Rural Organizations May Face in Seeking Philanthropy Support

 Funding Needs for Tribal Communities

 Tribal communities have historically received a small amount of funding from foundations.
-According to Foundation Funding for Native American Issues and People, a report by the Foundation Center in cooperation with Native Americans in Philanthropy, only 0.3% of the share of total foundation giving in 2009 focused on American Indian communities.
+According to Foundation Funding for Native American Issues and People, a report by the Candid in cooperation with Native Americans in Philanthropy, only 0.3% of the share of total foundation giving in 2009 focused on American Indian communities.
 Of this 0.3%, only about a quarter of grant dollars was targeted toward rural communities.
 This report theorizes that the lack of funding could be due to a lack of understanding about the role that philanthropies could play in improving Native American communities.

 Resources to Learn More